the308official-afk/kv_cache_offloading/README/MISC.md

 # Misc Debug Notes

+Current GPU DMA and copy engines are largely agnostic to the semantic context of KV cache memory.
+They can move memory ranges efficiently, but they do not know whether those bytes represent KV cache for a specific agent session, whether that session is likely to resume soon, or whether the transfer should be prioritized, throttled, or protected from eviction based on agent state.

 I’m exploring a hardware/runtime co-design idea for **hint-guided KV cache prefetching** on Grace Hopper-style systems.
 Existing serving frameworks already do KV reuse and prefix caching, but they mainly answer: “Can we reuse this KV instead of recomputing it?”
 This proposal targets a different bottleneck: “Can we make sure the right KV is resident in fast GPU memory before an agent resumes after a tool call?”